maialenz/CookBook/TESTING.md

 ## Bugs

+Listed below are the biggest bugs that I encountered whilst building this project and what I did to fix them.
+Ass I used Dev Tool while developing this application, little errors like colors or font sizes where corrected immediately.

 - Favicon did not show after loading and hard loading :
 	- This happened because i forgot to use url_for when using internal links with jinja templates
 	- used [flask documentation:](https://flask.palletsprojects.com/en/2.0.x/patterns/favicon/) to solve the issue